Matrix calculation with NumPy

 (2, 10)

-Keep in mind that you cannot put any number in the known dimensions.
+It's important to note that you can't put any number in the known dimensions.
 The number of items in the original matrix must be a multiple of the known dimensions.

-In the previous example, the array has 20 items, which is a multiple of 2, a known dimension introduced.
-One could not have used 3 as a known dimension since 20 is not a multiple of 3, and there would be no number that could be put in the unknown dimension that would make a total of 20 items.
+In the previous example, the array has 20 items, which is a multiple of 2, the known dimension introduced.
+A 3 could not have been used as the known dimension, since 20 is not a multiple of 3, and there would be no number that could be placed in the unknown dimension to make the total number of items 20.

-We can flatten arrays, that is, convert them to a single dimension using reshape(-1).
-In this way, regardless of the dimensions of the original array, the new one will always have a single dimension.
+We can flatten the arrays, that is, convert them to a single dimension using reshape(-1).
+This way, regardless of the dimensions of the original array, the new one will always have a single dimension.

 arr = np.array([